nl-design-system/denhaag/components/Breadcrumb/README.md

 Page links should:

-- Be short and clearly reflect the location or entity it links to
+- Be short and clearly reflect the location or entity it links to;
-- Start with the highest level parent page and move deeper into the information architecture as the breadcrumb trail progresses
+- Start with the highest level parent page and move deeper into the information architecture as the breadcrumb trail progresses;
-- Be consistent with the page titles
+- Be consistent with the page titles;

 ## Best practices

+Read documentation about microdata for the Breadcrumb on https://schema.org/BreadcrumbList

 ### Dos